Filtering higher-order datasets: Structural measures

 The nodal structural properties that we consider are the centrality and community labels of nodes.
 There are many notions of centrality for hypergraphs~\cite{benson_three_2019,tudisco_node_2021,feng_hypergraph_2021}.
 In this study, we use a node-based analogue of the betweenness centrality for hypergraphs defined in Ref.~\cite{feng_hypergraph_2021} as

 where $\sigma_{uv}$ is the number of shortest paths from node $u$ to node $v$ and $\sigma_{uv}(n)$ is the number of these shortest paths that pass through node $n$.
 Here, the number of shortest paths is computed on the unweighted clique projection.
-In all experiments, we report the $\ell_{\infty}$ normalized betweenness centrality as a fraction of the maximum centrality to facilitate easy comparisons across filterings and filtering parameters.
+In all experiments, we report the $\ell_{\infty}$-normalized betweenness centrality to facilitate easy comparisons across filterings and filtering parameters.

-There are many algorithms for community detection on hypergraphs~\cite{zhou_learning_2006,kaminski_clustering_2019,chodrow_generative_2021,chodrow_nonbacktracking_2022} and for this study, we use the method proposed in Ref.~\cite{zhou_learning_2006}.
+There are many algorithms for community detection on hypergraphs~\cite{zhou_learning_2006,kaminski_clustering_2019,chodrow_generative_2021,chodrow_nonbacktracking_2023}, and for this study, we use the method proposed in Ref.~\cite{zhou_learning_2006}.
 We start by defining the normalized Laplacian of the hypergraph as

 where $A$ is defined as before and $D=\diag(A{\bf 1})$ is the diagonal matrix of degrees.
 We then compute the $l$ largest eigenvectors of this matrix and perform $k$-means clustering on these vectors.
-One caveat is that the number of clusters is fixed to $l$, regardless of the number of nodes that are connected.
+One caveat is that the number of clusters is fixed to $l$, regardless of the number of connected nodes.
 This can sometimes lead to well-defined clusters being split into two or more clusters or other changes in cluster assignments.